m-pouleau/drl_grasping/README.md

-# Deep Reinforcement Learning for Robotic Grasping from Octrees
+# Deep Reinforcement Learning for Robotic Grasping in an Unstructured Environment

 This project focuses on applying deep reinforcement learning to acquire a robust policy that allows robots to grasp diverse objects from compact 3D observations in the form of octrees.
+It builds on the work of Orsula et al., from the  [following paper](https://arxiv.org/abs/2208.00818), and the [following repo](https://github.com/AndrejOrsula/drl_grasping).

 <p align="center" float="middle">
   <a href="https://www.youtube.com/watch?v=1-cudiW4eaU">